 Similar to listening to Garrison Keillor's Prairie Home Companion or being entertained by a great comedian, Charleston Tells celebrates the art and historical importance of storytelling.
 Programs are planned for both Friday and Saturday nights, including outdoor ghost stories Saturday night.
 During the day Saturday, there will be multiple concurrent performances, including a tent with activities and programs the whole family can enjoy.

 Charleston's blend of Southern charm, rich heritage and deep-rooted respect for oral history makes it the perfect venue to bring local residents and visitors together for this shared human experience.
-After all, Charleston's allure and historic charm prompted readers of Condé Nast Traveler magazine to name this South Carolina coastal city as their 2013 Top U.S. City and 2012 Top Destination in the World, and Travel + Leisure Magazine to name it the World's Best City in the United States and Canada.
+After all, Charleston's allure and historic charm prompted readers of Condé Nast Traveler magazine to name this South Carolina coastal city as their No. 1 U.S. city for the fourth year in a row and No. 2 Top City in the World, and Travel + Leisure magazine to name it the No. 1 city to visit in the United States and Canada in 2014.

 Don’t miss this opportunity to celebrate the art of storytelling, the bond from a shared human experience and the rich heritage of Charleston’s Lowcountry.